iptoux/dyMotd/readme.md

 # dyMotd

 This repository contains the scripts for dyMotd.
-Please take a moment to read the folowing informations...
+Please take a moment to read the following informations...

 ________